AllegroGraph Enterprise Security and Management

 AllegroGraph utilizes FIPS 140-2 compliant encryption for data in transit.
 Reference http://csrc.nist.gov/groups/STM/cmvp/documents/fips140-2/FIPS1402IG.pdf.

 The server provides an X.509 certificate to the client during the SSL/TLS handshake when the connection is established.
-Therefore the client can check the the contents certificate if desired.
+Therefore the client can check the contents of the certificate if desired.

 Management Access Control